Cat allergy: what it is and how to solve itDennis Steenbakkers

 Most cats love to sleep on the bed with their owners.
 But no matter how cozy that is, if you are allergic, it is better not to allow it.
 Because then you have at least one room in the house that is allergen-free and your body can catch its breath.

 Cleaning your home properly on a regular basis is a second important one.
-Ideally, vacuum every day (or alternate with a swiffer) and dust furniture and the rest of your interior at least twice a week – once with a duster or swiffer duster and once with a damp cloth and all-purpose cleaner.
+Ideally, vacuum every day (or alternate with a swiffer) and dust furniture and the your cat tree at least twice a week – once with a duster or swiffer duster and once with a damp cloth and all-purpose cleaner.

 A HEPA filter ensures that your vacuum cleaner traps fine dust particles and allergens.
 HEPA filters have codes that indicate how effectively the filter traps fine particles.
 The higher the number, the better the filter works against allergies.
 So if you are allergic, it is best to choose a HEPA filter with code 14.